General Terms and Conditions of Taledo GmbH

 5.2.3 Amount of Commission:

-(a) The Employer may choose from two commission models: (i) The Employer pays a one-time Commission in the amount of 20% (twenty percent) of the gross annual target salary defined in the employment or service contract of the hired Candidate or (ii) the Employer pays a monthly Commission of 2% (two percent) during a 12 (twelve)-month period after conclusion of the contract between Employer and Candidate.
-The Employer may exercise in writing this right to vote within ten (10) calendar days as of placement of the Candidate.
-Should the Employer not make an express choice, model (i) is deemed chosen.
-The minimum commission to be paid is EUR 8,000 (eight thousand euros) in every case.
+(a) The Employer pays a one-time Commission in the amount of 20% (twenty percent) of the gross annual target salary defined in the employment or service contract of the hired Candidate, but in any case, a minimum Commission of EUR 8,000 (eight thousand euros).
 The gross annual target salary covers the gross annual salary, the fully variable part of the salary, all success and annual bonuses as well as any other benefits in money’s worth that form the complete components of the employment contract.
 The provision of a company vehicle will be included in the gross annual target salary calculation with a fixed amount of EUR 10,000 (ten thousand euros).
 For additional services provided by Taledo (e.g. additionally agreed support in the search for and selection of Candidates, creation of profiles for the Employer) the Employer must pay an additional remuneration corresponding to the agreement between the Employer and Taledo.
 If no agreement is made, Taledo can demand the normal market remuneration.

 (b) If the employment or service contract should be concluded for a term shorter than one year, the calculation of the Commission shall be based on the salary to be paid to the hired Candidate for the period of validity of the employment contract (including the fully variable part, all success bonuses and any other benefits in money’s worth).